SoftUni-Internal/interactive-content/EN/05-Modules-And-Routing-Workshop/00-Problem.md

 # Protected routes

-Make sure all logged in users pages are protected.
+Make sure all logged-in user pages are protected.

-That means if your fake "**isLoggedIn**" property is **false** the logged in pages cannot be accessed.
+That means if your fake "**isLoggedIn**" property is **false** the logged-in pages cannot be accessed.

 Create authentication guards.